ekaneff/MusicAPI/setup.md

 Open the `hosts` file and place the IP address of your Staging and Production servers within that file.
 Also, under `roles/nginx/vars`, change the variable `stage_ip` to equal that staging IP address.

->If you would like to change the database name, database user and password that will be set up for Maria, the variables can be found in `/roles/maria/vars`

 With both those files in place, we can now execute the playbook commands.

 The first command you will need to run is: